ivanvovk/controllable-face-generation/README.md

 ### Inference and training

-Training code is available in `train_ala.ipynb` notebook.
+Training code is available in `train_alae.ipynb` notebook.

 ### Data